Most Recent Updates

 Pregnant and breastfeeding women may choose to be vaccinated when eligible and should have a risks and benefits discussion with their health care provider.

-As of June 2021, more than 120,000 pregnant women have been vaccinated in the U.S. Side effects of vaccines in pregnant women are similar to those expected among the non-pregnant population.
+As of September 13, 2021 more than 158,465 pregnant women have been vaccinated in the U.S. and entered into CDC's v-safe registry.
+Side effects of vaccines in pregnant women are similar to those expected among the non-pregnant population.
 Side effects are generally short-lived; no adverse effects to fetuses have been identified.
 Fever following vaccination can be treated with acetaminophen to decrease adverse-fever associations risks (talk with health care provider).

 Recent reports show that people who received mRNA COVID-19 vaccines during pregnancy and/or while breastfeeding have passed antibodies to their fetuses.
 These antibodies could help protect babies, but more information is necessary to determine effectiveness of these antibodies and how long they may last.